-Elementary Teacher Education students must take the Praxis Subject Assessments tests that are required for State of Delaware teacher certification in elementary education and in the area of their concentration (e.g., special education) prior to graduation.
-Students must pass these Praxis Subject Assessments according to the State of Delaware guidelines in order to earn institutional recommendation for teacher certification.
+Elementary Teacher Education students must take the Praxis Subject Assessments tests that are required for State of Delaware teacher certification in elementary education and in their concentration (e.g., special education) prior to graduation.
+Students must pass these Praxis Subject Assessments according to the State of Delaware guidelines to earn institutional recommendation for teacher certification.
 This institutional recommendation is noted on students' transcripts and is needed to apply for teacher certification in Delaware and other states.